-Central heating systems often get clogged with scale from the water, rust from the metal pipes and radiators and general sludge.
+Central heating systems often get clogged with scale from the water, rust from the metal and also general sludge.

 This can result in cold spots on radiators which can only be compensated for by increasing the thermostat temperature and keeping the system switched on for longer.

 Most plumbers and central heating engineers recommend system powerflushing when:

 - A new boiler is fitted.

 - Any substantial work is carried out such as fitting new radiators, extensions etc.

 - Every 15 years.

 If you’re thinking about installing new radiators because your house is too cold in the winter, then we suggest you first have the temperature of the radiators checked.

 How Many Additional Radiators Can be Added to an Existing System?

 The answer is, it will depend on your existing boiler and pump.

-But if you are adding entirely new radiators to the system, perhaps due to a loft conversion or extension, then you really should calculate the requirements of your all your radiators and check if your boiler can cope with the extra load.
+But if you are adding several entirely new radiators to the system, perhaps due to a loft conversion or extension, then you really should check that the boiler and pump can handle the extra capacity.